stakater/stakater-docs/docs/content/sre/tenant-operator/features.md

 ## Preventing Clusters Sprawl

+As companies look to further harness the power of cloud-native, they are adopting container technologies at rapid speed, increasing the number of clusters and workloads.
+As the number of Kubernetes clusters grows, this is an increasing work for the Ops team.
+When it comes to patching security issues or upgrading clusters, teams are doing five times the amount of work.

-Share a single cluster with multiple teams, groups of users, or departments by saving operational and management efforts.
+With Tenant-Operator teams can share a single cluster with multiple teams, groups of users, or departments by saving operational and management efforts.
+This prevents you from Kubernetes cluster sprawl.

 ## Native Experience

-Provide multi-tenancy with a native Kubernetes experience without introducing additional management layers, plugins, or customized binaries.
+Tenant-Operator provides multi-tenancy with a native Kubernetes experience without introducing additional management layers, plugins, or customized binaries.